xurxodiz/foundryvtt-entity-tiles/README.md

 ## Usage

-Drag and drop an entity to the canvas while pressing shift.
+Drag and drop an entity to the canvas while pressing `Alt`.
 If it has an image associated, a tile will be created from that image.
 The key itself can be changed in the module settings menu: `Alt`, `Meta`, `Shift` and `Control` are currently supported.

 Dragging and dropping without pressing the key, or when an image is not associated with the entity, will carry on with the usual default behaviour expected.